Tithonus poem: Reception

 The publication of the Cologne papyri in 2004, making the Tithonus poem almost complete, drew international attention from both scholars and the popular press.
 The discovery was covered in newspapers in the US and the UK, as well as online.
-The Daily Telegraph described the discovery as "the rarest of gifts", while Marylin Skinner said that the discovery was the find of a lifetime for classicists.
+The Daily Telegraph described the discovery as "the rarest of gifts", while Marilyn B. Skinner said that the discovery was the find of a lifetime for classicists.

 Since the discovery, there has been a significant amount of scholarship on the poem.
-At the 138th annual meeting of the American Philological Association, two separate panels discussed the poems, and papers based on these panels were later published as The New Sappho on Old Age, edited by Marylin Skinner and Ellen Greene.
+At the 138th annual meeting of the American Philological Association, two separate panels discussed the poems, and papers based on these panels were later published as The New Sappho on Old Age, edited by Marilyn B. Skinner and Ellen Greene.
 At least two other collections of essays on the Cologne papyri have been published.
 The discovery has been seen as particularly significant for understanding the transmission and reception of Sappho's poetry in the ancient world.